goggin13/dotfiles/README.markdown

 * `pushd`, `popd` cd to directory and push it onto a stack; use `popd` to revist the stack of directories
 * `strace` to view messages from a particular process id.
 Useful if `top` is displaying exepensive processes that you want to debug.
   * `sudo strace -p PID`
+  * [presentation](http://www.scribd.com/doc/31915761/Ruby-Debugging-at-Unix) using this to debug ruby apps

 ## Git